-With the release of the Intel® Xeon® processor E5-4600 product family, several key system components, including the CPU, Integrated Memory Controller (IMC), and Integrated IO Module (IIO), have been combined into a single processor package and feature per socket; two Intel® QuickPath Interconnect point-to-point links capable of up to 8.0 GT/s, up to 40 lanes of Gen 3 PCI Express links capable of 8.0 GT/s, and 4 lanes of DMI2/PCI Express Gen 2 interface with a peak transfer rate of 5.0 GT/s.
+With the release of the Intel[®] Xeon[®] processor E5-2600 product family, several key system components, including the CPU, Integrated Memory Controller (IMC), and Integrated IO Module (IIO), have been combined into a single processor package and feature per socket; two Intel[®] QuickPath Interconnect point-to-point links capable of up to 8.0 GT/s, up to 40 lanes of Gen 3 PCI Express links capable of 8.0 GT/s, and 4 lanes of DMI2/PCI Express Gen 2 interface with a peak transfer rate of 5.0 GT/s.
 The processor supports up to 46 bits of physical address space and 48-bit of virtual address space.

-The following sections will provide an overview of the key processor features and functions that help to define the performance and architecture of the server board.
-For more comprehensive processor specific information, refer to the Intel[®] Xeon[®] processor E5-4600 product family documents listed in the Reference Document list in Chapter 1.
+The following sections will provide an overview of the key processor features and functions that help to define the architecture, performance and supported functionality of the server board.
+For more comprehensive processor specific information, refer to the Intel[®] Xeon[®] processor E5-2600 product family documents listed in the Reference Documents list.